THE FLORUIT OF EINION AP SEISYLLT

 is indicated.
 One should expect the father of the man who married his daughter to be some 10/15 years older than him.[6]

-a 1428 inquest[7] as their reason for dating Einion to the latter years of the 12th century and flourishing in the first half
+to a 1428 inquest[7] as their reason for dating Einion to the latter years of the 12th century and flourishing in the

-of the 13th.
-Taken at Bala in Meirionydd before Humphrey, Duke of Gloucester, this inquisition found the following "facts"
+first half of the 13th.
+Taken at Bala in Meirionydd before Humphrey, Duke of Gloucester, this inquisition found

-had held that land in capite from Llewelyn Fawr ap Maredudd ap Cynan and his brother, Llewelyn Fychan, who were Lords
+ap Seisyllt had held that land in capite from Llewelyn Fawr ap Maredudd ap Cynan and his brother, Llewelyn Fychan,

-and discord between those brothers and Einion, the latter fled to Owain Cyfeiliog Lord of Powys and placed both himself and
+of dissention and discord between those brothers and Einion, the latter fled to Owain Cyfeiliog Lord of Powys and placed both

-his lands under that man as a means to show his homage and fidelity to his new lord, and to enable him to retain those lands
+himself and his lands under that man as a means to show his homage and fidelity to his new lord, and to enable him to retain

 in Powys, this occurring in the lifetime of Einion ap Seisyllt.
 If this transfer can be dated to c.
 1171 as we believe, the